Technology and Older Adults: Confidence, Connection and Everyday Support

 6. Safety First

-For those of you living alone, technology provides peace of mind.
-Smart home devices and online security systems let you monitor your home remotely.
-Digital literacy also helps you spot and avoid online scams, keeping you safe online and offline.
+If you live alone, technology can offer peace of mind.
+Smart home devices like doorbell cameras and motion sensors let you check who’s at the door and monitor your home remotely.
+Learning basic digital skills also helps you spot and avoid scams, keeping you safer both online and offline.

 7. Building Community

-New to technology?
-Help is at hand!
-Crowborough Library offers a free classes to build your confidence with computers, tablets (not the ones in the dosset box), and smartphones.
+Crowborough Library offers free classes to build your confidence with computers, tablets (not the ones in the dosset box), and smartphones.